Updated: 17 hours ago

 Winning isn’t relevant.

 House of cards analogy.
-Replace one card at a time over time for a better one, else the entire structure will fall down—to be rebuilt, not abandoned.
+Replace one card at a time over time for a better one as you progress in your marriage, else the entire structure will eventually fall down, when it will be harder to address all issues at once.

 Keep a secret list of all your gripes about your spouse.
 Not to keep score, but to put them out of your mind.
 Keeping issues in the forefront of your mind reinforces them, whereas writing them down lets you not think about them and even forget them.
 Eventually you will see in them patterns.
 Don’t confront your spouse with these patterns, but show support in those areas.
 She’ll love you more because you’re addressing her deepest needs without her knowing you’re doing it.